clemenko/wirescale/README.md

 * Docker all the things
 * keycloak CA
 * Key rotation
-* Vault or AWS Store is not needed.
+* Vault - is not needed

 ## Links